About zalunfiban

 Rapid onset of action

-Easy to adminster in pre-hospital setting
+Easy to administer in pre-hospital setting

 Inhibits all platelet aggregation pathways